 Amazon has started blocking third-party apps on Fire TV devices, reportedly due to concerns over piracy and malware.
 This move has sparked debate over user freedom, app security, and content access.
 Affected devices include Fire TV Cube, FireStick 4K Max, FireStick 4K, and the 3rd-gen FireStick.

-However, a recent software update may mark the beginning of the end for sideloading.
+A recent software update may mark the beginning of the end for sideloading.
 Amazon now blocks apps like Live Net TV and Ocean Streamz, which are popular among users for live TV and sports.

 Users in the US, UK, and elsewhere have reported seeing warnings after installing certain third-party apps post-update.
 For example, users trying to install the latest version of Flix Vision, a VOD app, are now receiving messages urging them to “uninstall potentially harmful app.”